s33ding/Termux-CloudOps/README.md

 ## Expectations and Contributions
 - Valuable learning experience in the field of data engineering, especially in the context of cloud pipeline construction.
 - Continuous exploration of Android sensor data in future projects.
-- Utilization of new visualization tools like Chart.js.

 ## Conclusion